 Have you considered reasonable adjustments for member(s)?

-• Consider what reasonable adjustments members may need when conducting casework, and other day-to-day union activity.
-Refer to the CSP’s equality and diversity toolkit for more information.
+- Consider what reasonable adjustments members may need when conducting casework, and other day-to-day union activity.
+More on disability discrimination and equality at work.

 Have you considered tailored adjustments, in addition to reasonable adjustments?